Fast and secure WordPress hosting for only $5 a month

 DigitalOcean are a cloud hosting provider that offer high performance VPS hosting.
 In this tutorial, I’ll show you how to setup their entry level VPS instance and have it running WordPress in minutes.

-Before you begin, you’ll want to sign up for a DigitalOcean account (if you haven’t already got one).
-Sign up with this DigitalOcean affiliate link and you’ll get $10 free credit to try out this tutorial.
+Before we begin, you’ll need a DigitalOcean account.
+If you haven’t already got one, you can sign up with this DigitalOcean affiliate link* and you’ll get $50 free credit to try out this tutorial.

 The good thing about DigitalOcean is that you are billed by the minute so you can spin up an instance, test things out and then destroy it and you’ll only be billed for the amount of time it was running.